mlz-ictrl/nicos/doc/source/protocols/daemon.rst

                   - `index`: index in the labels array (default=0)
                   - `dtype`: data type of the label values
-         - `count`: amount of datasets contained in the associated databuffer
+         - `plotcount`: amount of datasets contained in the associated databuffer

    in short: